Tanzania is one of Africa’s best safari destinations. Here are just some of the places to explore.

-Owing to the splendor of this unique sanctuary, thousands of visitors flock here every year and for some people, the crowds can make it a mildly disappointing experience.
-For others, viewing the crater for themselves is an unmissable opportunity and nothing can spoil the scenic grandeur of this amazing landform and the abundant game that lives here.
+Owing to the splendor of this unique sanctuary and its location on the northern circuit, thousands of visitors flock here every year.
+It is therefore important to get onto the crater floor at first light before the crowds descend.
+Viewing the crater is an unmissable opportunity and nothing can spoil the scenic grandeur of this amazing landform and the abundant game that lives here.
 The fact that the animals are accustomed to their spectators means that they are far more likely to behave as they would were nobody present at all – a wonderful chance to see them acting very naturally.

-Despite its 900 feet rim, the game can come and go from the crater.
+Despite its 900 feet rim, the wildlife can come and go from the crater.
 There are around 25,000

 larger animals in the crater, amongst them many zebra and wildebeest.
 Lion, buffalo and elephant are virtually guaranteed to be seen and rhino are regularly sighted.
 Leopard, cheetah and numerous hyena are just some of the other species to be found here.
 (Giraffe and impala are notable for their absence.)

 The crater’s soda lake, Lake Magadi, attracts large numbers of colourful flamingos along with a wide variety of other birds.